 Keep in mind that bicyclists are just as responsible for obeying Georgia traffic laws as motor vehicles.
 You can be sure that the insurance company for the responsible party is going to argue that you were at least partially at fault for the accident to avoid paying you the compensation you deserve.

 Even if you were partially responsible for the crash, you should know that Georgia uses a modified comparative fault system.
 Under the law, a person can recover damages for a bicycle accident so long as he or she was not 50 percent or more at fault.
 Total liability is reduced by a plaintiff’s percentage of fault.
-So, a person who is awarded $100,000 in a bicycle accident case but found to have been 25 percent at fault would have his or her award reduced by $25,000 and ultimately receive $75,000.

 You should seek legal representation as soon as possible after your bike crash.
 A lawyer from Sherrod & Bernard, P.C. can immediately begin an independent investigation of your accident.
 Your attorney will be able to preserve the most valuable evidence needed in order to demonstrate another party’s negligence.